Tracy has served Bunker Hill Community College since June 2013.

 She is an educator, personal trainer, entrepreneur, self-confessed "neat-freak," and a student-focused administrator, among other things.

 As a fitness guru, Tracy’s professional expertise extends from the training floor to management to the classroom.
 Her field experience has brought her into all areas of personal training and fitness—private one-on-one sessions, group fitness, personal training management, and club operations.
 Meanwhile, Tracy’s academic drive has seen her through both undergraduate and graduate degrees in sport management and exercise science.
 She began her professional career as a researcher at Old Dominion University, where she worked as a Graduate Assistant while pursuing her M.S.Ed. in the University's Department of Human Movement Sciences.
 After graduating Summa Cum Laude, Tracy moved back north and began capturing recognition in both gym and classroom settings.

 Today, Tracy leads programming and operations in Bunker Hill’s Health and Wellness Center.
-She believes that working at Bunker Hill is not just an opportunity to offer creative fitness programming; she also believes in her role as a mentor and role model for the college’s diverse student population.
-When she is not at BHCC, you’ll find her teaching undergraduate courses in wellness, diet and exercise, and weight training in Salem State University’s Sport and Movement Science Department.
+She believes that working at Bunker Hill is not just an opportunity to offer creative wellness programming; she also believes in her role as a mentor and role model for the college’s diverse student population.
+When she is not at BHCC, you'll find her representing Cybex International as a Teaching Fellow or seeking opportunities for professional development.